penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/03_Connect_your_tools_with_external_services.md

-# Module 03 - Connecting Tools with External Services
+# Module 03 - Connect your tools with external services

 Introduce connectors as a way to enhance tool capabilities